Devin Williams (basketball): Bahçeşehir Koleji (2021)

 On July 7, 2021, Williams signed with Bahçeşehir Koleji of the Basketbol Süper Ligi, (BSL).
 He played three games and averaged 2.3 points per game.

-Return to Vaqueros de Bayamón (2022–present)

 On January 22, 2022, Williams signed with Unicaja Málaga of the Spanish Liga ACB.
 On January 27, 2022, Unicaja Malaga has announced that Devin Williams has failed his medicals and therefore the agreement between the parts has been voided.

 On February 21, 2022, Williams signed with Vaqueros de Bayamón.

+Taiwan Beer Leopards / Taoyuan Taiwan Beer Leopards (2023–2025)

+On October 7, 2023, Williams has signed with TaiwanBeer Leopards of the T1 League.
+He was the league's rebounds leader for the 2023–24 season.

+On August 9, 2024, Williams re-signed with the Taoyuan Taiwan Beer Leopards of the Taiwan Professional Basketball League (TPBL).
+He was the league's rebounds leader for the 2024–25 season.

+Changwon LG Sakers (2025–present)

+On May 29, 2025, Williams signed with the Changwon LG Sakers of the Basketball Champions League Asia (BCL Asia).

 Personal life

 Williams is the son of Angela Williams, and had two older brothers.
 Donshae Williams, the youngest of Williams' two older brothers, was shot and killed in Cincinnati in August 2011, just before Williams started his junior year at Withrow High.
 In December 2015, Williams said of the incident, "Just a bad night.
 Wrong place, wrong time.
 It's sad, but that's how my city is.
 That's how my city is going.
 I just use it for motivation to get my nephew out of there and make it better for him and the whole family."